IgorKrupenja/zaino/README.md

 └── mountain.svg <--- loader image
 ```

 - Privacy policy content used in the [live demo](https://zaino.cc) is not part of the repo.
 You can add your own to `packages/web-app/src/components/pages/PrivacyPolicyPage/PrivacyPolicyContent.tsx`.
-Otherwise, a placeholder will be shown.
+Otherwise, it shows a placeholder.

 ### Firebase